EESI/Complet-Plus/README.md

 - MMseqs2=Release 13-45111

 ## Data requirement
-1. clustering.tsv example
+1. clusterResults.tsv example

 The clustering results file format requires that each cluster have a representative sequence.

-Please note that the actual clustering.tsv file itself should not have headers.
+Please note that the actual clusterResults.tsv file itself should not have headers.

 | Representative sequence  | Sequence |
 | ------------- | ------------- |